MrAuro/youtube-yoink/README.md

 # youtube-yoink
 UI for youtube-dl

-Downloads youtube URLs as mp3s or mp4s using https://github.com/ytdl-org/youtube-dl
+Downloads youtube URLs as mp3s or mp4s using https://github.com/ytdl-org/youtube-dl (exe included in the release)

 ## How to use
 1. Download the latest release from the releases tab